berkeley-sgsa/berkeley-sgsa.github.io/pages/evanshall.md

 # Evans Hall

-Evans Hall houses the Statistics Department (and the Mathematics and Economics departments).
+Evans Hall, built in 1971, houses the Statistics Department (and the Mathematics and Economics departments).

 ![](/assets/evans/fromcampanile.jpg)